Quantum theory for a total system including one internal measuring apparatus: Measurement and measurement results

+In the case that the operators $K_\mu$ are independent of the initial vector $|\phi_0\ra $, the unity of the total probability implies that $\sum_\mu K_\mu^\dag K_\mu = I$.
+Thus, we get a POVM measurement, after which with the probability $p_\mu$ in Eq.(\ref{pmu-K}) a state $K_{\mu} |\phi_0\ra /\sqrt{p_\mu} $ of the system $\cs$ is obtained \cite{nc-book}.
+Furthermore, if the operators $K_\mu$ form a complete set of projection operators in the Hilbert space of the measured system $\cs$, the vectors $|\ww\phi_\mu\ra $ are orthogonal to each other and the measurement discussed above gives a projective measurement, which is usually discussed in the axiom of measurement in the standard formalism of quantum mechanics.

-The above discussions show that there is no ``collapse of state vector'' in the theory proposed in this paper.
-Here, a mixed-state description $\rho$ for the total system may appear, just because it may describe the same physical state of the total system as a pure-vector description $|\Psi(t)\ra $ does.
+Finally, we give some further remarks.
+(1) The above discussions show that there is no ``collapse of state vector'' in the theory proposed above.
+Here, a specified mixed-state description for the total system may appear, because it may describe the same physical state of the total system as a pure-vector description $|\Psi(t)\ra $ does.